mrocklin/blog/_posts/work/2019-05-18-maintainer.md

     iterations.
 2.  **Serial Reviewers:** After one reviewer finishes up, a second reviewer arrives with their own set of requested changes.
-3.  **Reviewer Disagreement:** The two reviewers provide different suggestions and the contributor makes changes and undoes those changes based on who spoke last.
+3.  **Reviewer Disagreement:** The two reviewers provide different suggestions and the developer makes changes and undoes those changes based on who spoke last.
-4.  **Endless Discussion:** The reviewers then engage in very long and detailed technical conversation, scaring away the original contributor.
+4.  **Endless Discussion:** The reviewers then engage in very long and detailed technical conversation, scaring away the original developer.

 This is reviewer breakdown, and it's up to the maintainer to identify that it's happening, step in and say the following: